 tencent cloud

-This document describes how to use Spring Boot Starter to send and receive messages and helps you better understand the message sending and receiving processes.
+This document describes how to use Spring Boot Starter to send and receive messages, so as to help you better understand the complete process of sending and receiving messages.

 Prerequisites